Department of Political Science

 Kenneth Bruce McIntyre, PHD, Professor of Political Science, Department of Political Science, PHD, Tulane University; MS, University of Wales; MA, Tulane University; BA, Princeton University

-Christopher Francis Patane, PHD, Lecturer of Political Science, Department of Political Science, PHD, Univ of Missouri-Columbia; MA, Univ of Missouri-Columbia; BA, Univ of Missouri-Columbia; BA, Univ of Missouri-Columbia
+Christopher Francis Patane, PHD, Senior Lecturer of Political Science, Department of Political Science, PHD, Univ of Missouri-Columbia; MA, Univ of Missouri-Columbia; BA, Univ of Missouri-Columbia; BA, Univ of Missouri-Columbia

 Eric P Svensen, PHD, Assistant Professor of Political Science, Department of Political Science, PHD, Univ of Texas At Austin; MA, Univ of Texas At Austin; BA, San Diego City Coll